jbcodeforce/aws-studies/docs/infra/networking.md

 Here is a complete figure to explain the process: A client app is initiating a connection to a DB and with a ephemeral port to receive the response.

 ![](./diagrams/nacl.drawio.png)

+Each subnet in your VPC must be associated with a network ACL.
+If you don't explicitly associate a subnet with a network ACL, the subnet is automatically associated with the default network ACL.

 ## VPC peering